COMMITMENTS AND CONTINGENCIES

 NOTE 9 – COMMITMENTS AND CONTINGENCIES

-In July 2018, the Company entered into a thirty-nine month lease for approximately 5,000 square feet of office space in 4 Houston Center in downtown Houston.
+In July 2018, the Company entered into a thirty-nine month lease for approximately 5,000 square feet of office space.
 Annual base rent is approximately $94 thousand for the first 18 months, increasing to approximately $97 thousand and $99 thousand, respectively during the remaining term of the lease.

 The entire disclosure for commitments and contingencies.